-EASTON PHARMACEUTICALS, Inc. (formerly LAM) may undertake itself, or through partners, extensive and costly clinical testing to assess the safety and efficacy of product derived in combination with the VDM technology.
+EASTON PHARMACEUTICALS, Inc. (formerly LAM) does not require clinical testing of its products due to the fact its OTC products maintain GRAS ingredients (Generally Regarded As Safe).
+It may in the future undertake itself, or through partners, extensive and costly clinical testing to assess the safety and efficacy of possible future drug products derived in combination with the VDM technology.
 Failure to comply with FDA guidelines regulating such testing can result in delay, suspension or cancellation of testing, and refusal by the FDA to accept the results of the testing.
 In addition, the FDA may suspend clinical studies at any time if it concludes that the subjects or patients participating in trials are being exposed to unacceptable health risks.
 Further, there can be no assurance that human clinical testing will show any of our drug delivery systems to be safe or effective or that data derived from any testing will be suitable for submission to the FDA.

-The clinical studies prior to seeking marketing clearance required by European regulatory authorities before our systems can be marketed in Western Europe are similar to those in the United States.
-First, appropriate pre-clinical laboratory and animal tests must be done, followed by submission of a clinical trial exemption or similar documentation before human clinical studies can be initiated.
+The clinical studies prior to seeking marketing clearance required by European regulatory authorities before any future drugs the company may develop which may be marketed in Western Europe are similar to those in the United States.
+In such instances first, appropriate pre-clinical laboratory and animal tests must be done, followed by submission of a clinical trial exemption or similar documentation before human clinical studies can be initiated.
 Upon completion of adequate and well-controlled clinical studies in humans that establish that the drug is safe and efficacious, regulatory approval of a Market Authorization Application must be obtained from the relevant regulatory authorities.
-As with the

-FDA review process, there are numerous risks associated with the Market Authorization Application review.
+As with the FDA review process, there are numerous risks associated with the Market Authorization Application review.
 Additional data may be requested by the regulatory agency reviewing the Market Authorization Application to demonstrate the contribution of a product component to the clinical safety and efficacy of a product, or to confirm the comparable performance of materials produced by a changed manufacturing process or at a changed manufacturing site.

 The process of biologic and new drug development and regulatory approval or licensure requires substantial resources and many years.
-There can be no assurance that regulatory approval will ever be obtained for other products being developed by us.
+There can be no assurance that regulatory approval will ever be obtained for other drugs being developed by us.
 Authorization for testing, approval for marketing of drugs, including biologics, by regulatory authorities of most foreign countries must also be obtained prior to initiation of clinical studies and marketing in those countries.
 The approval process varies from country to country and the time period required in each foreign country to obtain approval may be longer or shorter than that required for regulatory approval in the United States.

-There are no assurances that clinical trials conducted in foreign countries will be accepted by the FDA for approval in the United States.
+Should such clinical trials ever proceed, there are no assurances that clinical trials conducted in foreign countries will be accepted by the FDA for approval in the United States.
 Product approval (or licensure in a foreign country) does not mean that the product will be approved or licensed by the FDA and there are no assurances that we will receive any approval or license by the FDA or any other governmental entity for the marketing of a drug product.
 Likewise, product approval by the FDA does not mean that the product will be approved or licensed by any foreign country.